 Elmhurst faculty members are scholars and practitioners in their own right—who love to teach on a campus where they can work with their students as individuals.
 Want to know more?
 See our faculty profiles, below.
-Or contact a professor directly through our Faculty Directory.
+Or, contact a professor directly.

 James P. Smith

 Dr. Smith teaches social inequality, sex and gender, complex organizations, research methods, and sociological theory.
 He also holds an advanced degree in history.
 He is particularly interested in the use of computers in teaching.

 Dr. Forster is a recipient of the College's prestigious Excellence in Teaching Award and teaches in the areas of family, social problems, majority-minority relations, and aging.
 She is certified as a medical sociologist by the American Sociological Association and also holds advanced degrees in psychiatric nursing and Judaic Studies.

 Dr. Greenleaf is the director of the criminal justice major, and he specializes in policing, gangs and criminological theory.
 He has studied racial profiling in Seattle and police behavior in Chicago.
 His past publications have appeared in Criminology, Journal of Research in Crime and Delinquency, Justice Quarterly, Journal of Ethnicity in Criminal Justice, Victims and Offenders and Journal of Gang Research.
 Dr. Greenleaf is the former editor of the Journal of Police Crisis Negotiations and spent seven years with the Albuquerque Police Department.

 Assistant Professor of Criminal Justice

 Ph.D., University of California at Irvine